NCAlgebra/NC/DOCUMENTATION/README.md

 [2] Contrary to what happens with symbolic inversion of matrices with commutative entries, there exist multiple formulas for the symbolic inverse of a matrix with noncommutative entries.
 Furthermore, it may be possible that none of such formulas is "correct".
 Indeed, it is easy to construct a matrix `m` with block structure as shown that is invertible but for which none of the blocks `a`, `b`, `c`, and `d` are invertible.
 In this case no *correct* formula exists for the calculation of the inverse of `m`.

-[3] Formerly `MatMult[m1,m2]`.

-[4] The reason is that making an operator `Flat` is a convenience that comes with a price: lack of control over execution and evaluation.
+[3] The reason is that making an operator `Flat` is a convenience that comes with a price: lack of control over execution and evaluation.
 Since `NCAlgebra` has to operate at a very low level this lack of control over evaluation is fatal.
 Indeed, making `NonCommutativeMultiply` have an attribute `Flat` will throw Mathematica into infinite loops in seemingly trivial noncommutative expression.
 Hey, email us if you find a way around that :)

-[5] By the way, I find that behavior of Mathematica's `Module` questionable, since something like
+[4] By the way, I find that behavior of Mathematica's `Module` questionable, since something like

     F[exp_] := Module[{aa, bb},
       SetNonCommutative[aa, bb];